davidszilagyi/java-tweetcool-davidszilagyi/README.md

 If you managed to finish with the application to **match the excepted behaviour**, you can extend it with a javascript code to refresh the message wall continously.
 And store tweets on a csv file.
 If the server restarts, read the tweets from the file.
+Store "poster" in Cookie, and load the poster name automatically.

 If you try to create this extra version, please still keep the "basic" terminal based one you created first!